Cybersecurity and Privacy of Genomic Data

 Project Overview

-Advancements in genomic sequencing technologies are accelerating the speed and volume of data collection, sequencing, and analysis.
-However, this progress also heightens cybersecurity and privacy risks.
-In response, the NIST is engaging with genomic stakeholders across government, academia, and industry to develop voluntary, actionable guidance to help organizations manage cybersecurity and privacy risks for systems that process genomic data.
+Genomic cybersecurity and privacy guidelines and resources can aid organizations by enabling secure collaborative innovations and by protecting them against data misuse—which could harm individuals, companies, and government initiatives.
+NIST is engaging with genomic stakeholders across government, academia, and industry to develop voluntary, actionable guidelines and resources to help organizations manage cybersecurity and privacy risks for systems that process genomic data.

 Join the Community of Interest